hkustDB/CROWN/crown/README.md

 # CROWN

-This is an implementation of our paper Change Propagation Without Joins..
+This is an implementation of our paper Change Propagation Without Joins.

 ## Prerequisites